 We understand that saving for retirement can be a challenge.
-Not only do you need the day-to-day discipline to stick with your savings strategy, but there are IRA rules and regulations to consider and then keep track of.
+Not only do you need the day-to-day discipline to stick with your savings strategy, but you have to keep up with IRA rules and regulations.
 We can help.
-One very common retirement savings tool is a traditional IRA.
+One common retirement savings tool is a traditional IRA.

-Traditional IRAs are tax-deferred, which simply means that you generally won't pay taxes on the money in your IRA until you start withdrawing it.
+Traditional IRAs are tax-deferred, which simply means you generally won't pay taxes on the money in your IRA until you start withdrawing it.
 At that time, the money you take out of your IRA will be taxed just like regular income.
 On the front end, the money you deposit today into your traditional IRA may be deductible from your taxable income.

 Many people find themselves in a lower tax bracket when they retire.
 This means that while you're working, you may get a bigger tax break on IRA contributions.
 Then, when you withdraw the money later in life, it's potentially taxed at a lower rate.

-If you're under the age of 70½ and have taxable compensation for the year, you are eligible to contribute to a traditional IRA.
-For 2016 and 2017, you can generally contribute up to $5,500.
+If you're younger than 70½ and have taxable compensation for the year, you are eligible to contribute to a traditional IRA.
+For 2017 and 2018, you can generally contribute up to $5,500.